haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

       - Identifies internet-facing resources with no network security groups associated
       - Identifies resources that are not secured by a firewall.
   - **Azure Firewall**
-    - Service that graners server access based on originating IP address of each address.
+    - Service that grants server access based on originating IP address of each address.
     - You create firewall rules that specify ranges of IP addresses.
 These generally also include specific network protocol and port info.
     - **To provide inbound protection at the perimeter, you have several choices**
       - **Azure Firewall**